 In approximately 40% of patients, there is evidence of CSF seeding at the time of diagnosis 7.

-The tumors, in general, tend to be extremely cellular and are an example of a small round blue cell tumor which results in predictable imaging features.
-They are categorized as CNS primitive neuroectodermal tumors (WHO grade IV).
+The tumors, in general, tend to be extremely cellular and are an example of a small round blue cell tumor that results in predictable imaging features (diffusion restriction, hyperdense on non-contrast CT, etc.).

 The radiographic features are strongly influenced by the histological type and molecular subtype of the tumor.
 Many of the imaging characteristics can, however, be remembered by thinking of medulloblastoma as a small round blue cell tumor.

 Other areas are less common and are seen more frequently in older children and adults.
 In such cases, the tumor is also more likely to be poorly marginated and demonstrate larger cyst formation 7.
-Adult medulloblastomas are usually located laterally, in the cerebellar hemispheres, with only 28% centered in the vermis; these are most commonly of the SHH subgroup 10.
+Adult medulloblastomas are usually located laterally, in the cerebellar hemispheres, with only 28% centered in the vermis; these are most commonly of the SHH-activated tumorus 10.

-Cerebellar peduncle epicenter is almost exclusively seen in the relatively indolent WNT subgroup 8-10.
+The cerebellar peduncle epicenter is almost exclusively seen in WNT-activated tumors 8-10.